 ENG 593 (Poetry workshop) taken 4 times

-Oı
+Or

 ENG 592 (Fiction workshop) taken 4 times

 Or

 ENG 594 (Creative Non-fiction workshop) taken 4 times

 Electives (6 hours): Electives may be any graduate level course offering, an additional unit of thesis hours, or a workshop in the student's minor genre (492 or 493).

 EXIT REQUIREMENTS

 Students will submit as a thesis a book-length, publishable manuscript of poetry (roughly a minimum of 48 pages) prose (usually a minimum of 150 pages), or some hybrid text (length variable, at least 48-150 pages).
 Successful completion of the thesis defense constitutes completion of ENG 599.

 POST-BACCALAUREATE CERTIFICATE

 ADMISSION

-In addition to fulfilling the general requirements of the Graduate School, applicants must submit a writing sample (usually a statement of purpose), along with three reference letters from professional sources.
+In addition to fulfilling the general requirements of the Graduate School, applicants must submit the same supporting materials required for application to the MA specializations (a one-page statement of purpose, a writing sample, and three letters of reference accompanied by waiver forms).
 The Graduate Adviser may require specific undergraduate course work from students who have not majored in English.
-Students who begin the Post-Baccalaureate Certificate program and then wish to enroll in the master's program must meet the requirements for admission to the MA degree program.
+Students who begin the Post-Baccalaureate Certificate program and then wish to enroll in the master's program must meet all requirements for admission to the MA degree program, including foreign language requirements.

 AMERICAN AND ENGLISH LITERATURE

 The American and English literature certificate is designed for students seeking graduate work in literature and research but not wishing to commit to a two-year MA program.
 The certificate program offers substantive study in a relatively brief time and is intended for students teaching or planning to teach on the community college, high school, and middle school levels.

 PROGRAM OF STUDY

 At least half of the six courses must be 500-level.

 Required courses (6 hours): ENG 501 and 502.

 Electives (12 hours): Students may distribute their remaining four course selections among several of the following categories or they may concentrate on one or two of the categories.
 Old English and Medieval British Literature: 404, 406, 421, 505.
-Renaissance and 17th Century British Literature: 413, 422, 423, 460, 471a, 471b, 473, 18th Century British Literature: 424, 454, 461, 508.
+Renaissance and 17th Century British Literature: 413, 422, 423, 460, 471a, 471b, 473, 506.
+18th Century British Literature: 424, 454, 461, 508.
 19th Century British Literature: 426, 427, 455, 510.
 Modern British Literature: 428, 456, 462, 482, 515.
 Pre-20th Century American Literature: 431, 434, 439, 518.
 Modern American Literature: 432, 435, 437, 440, 441a, 441b, 482, 515.
 Gender and Ethnic Studies: 446, 457, 478, 526, 570.
 Literary Criticism and Theory: 495, 501, 502.